-Interiors: 14 small decor changes that can make a big impact
+Interiors: Small decor changes can make a big impact

 Want to give a room in your home a fresh vibe but don’t have the time, money or other resources to spend on a full redesign?
 There are a number of little changes you can make throughout your home — as often as you like! — to give a space a new look that won’t cost an arm, a leg or an afternoon.
 Read on below for a few of our favorite easy decorating tricks.